Kaiziron/numen_ctf_2023_writeup/littlemoney.md

 However it's adding 0x22a with `v`, which 0x22a is larger than 0x1f5, but it's not a problem

-Although it's using solidity version > 0.8.0, it is performing the addition in inline assembly which has no protection for overflow/underflow, as can just overflow it to get 0x1f5
+Although it's using solidity version > 0.8.0, it is performing the addition in inline assembly which has no protection for overflow/underflow, so can just overflow it to get 0x1f5

 0x22a + 0xffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffcb will overflow and become 0x1f5